Our History

 2018

-December: With our partners at Unchained and the Columbia Justice Lab, we announce new legislation – the most progressive in the nation – to reform the state’s antiquated parole system and improve reintegration of formerly incarcerated New Yorkers to society.
-The Less is More: Community Supervision Revocation Reform Act is comprehensive new legislation that addresses the current problems of how technical violations in the parole system lead to reincarceration.
-Press release, with bill description, here.
+December: With our partners at Unchained and the Columbia Justice Lab, we announce new legislation to reform the state’s antiquated parole system and improve reintegration of formerly incarcerated New Yorkers to society.
+The Less is More: Community Supervision Revocation Reform Act is a comprehensive, transformative proposal that addresses the problems of how technical violations in the parole system lead to reincarceration.
+Press release, with bill description, here. #LessIsMoreNY

 2018